-The cost to secure an intern in FY21 is $24,173.90 for the first year which covers the tuition waiver, monthly stipend, professional development allotment, and administrative costs.
+The cost to secure an intern in FY22 is tentatively $24,173.90 for the first year which covers the tuition waiver, monthly stipend, professional development allotment, and administrative costs.
 For participation in the program, the expectation is that the internship supervisor will serve as both mentor and internship supervisor to the intern.

 Potential internship supervisors conduct their own interviews arranged by the GPSI office and make all determinations on internship offers.
 Internship supervisors are under no obligation to make an offer.

 GPSI interns are highly motivated graduate students with experience in professional proficiencies.
 Core competencies include environmental studies, public health, business administration, accounting, management information systems, computer science, public administration, legal studies, and communication.